steevka/TheTracker/README.md

 To use this app, create an account on https://tolta.co/ and link your desired accounts.
 Use one tracker ID per Tidbyt screen.

 One tracker is free forever.
-A paid account is required for more.
+A paid account is required for more trackers.

 Instagram has not been working on tolta.co for some time.
 Sorry!
 Nothing I can do about that.
-The logo looks sexy so I kept it.
+The logo looks sexy though so I kept it in the app.

 ## Site - Feature - Status